FingerInThePower/Finger_In_The_Power/README.md

 The significance of each instruction used is listed in decreasing order along with its importance score in the raw instructions importance data, which can be found at [native_raw_importance_per_instruction.csv](https://github.com/FingerInThePower/Finger_In_The_Power/blob/main/most_helpful_instructions/native_raw_importance_per_instruction.csv) for native and  [web_asm_raw_importance_per_instruction.csv](https://github.com/FingerInThePower/Finger_In_The_Power/blob/main/most_helpful_instructions/web_asm_raw_importance_per_instruction.csv) for WebAssembly.

+# For More Information
+Please see the paper's [official webpage](https://orenlab.sise.bgu.ac.il/p/FingerInThePower)

 # Acknowledgement
 Some code from this repository, mainly the native component, are based on Gras et al code, available [here](https://github.com/vusec/absynthe)